G/BA Publishes 2019 Edition of Hospital Energy+Water Survey

 "Facilities that have high unit costs for energy should view this as an opportunity,” says Doyle.
 "For example, an energy-improvement project that would have a five-year payback at an 'average' facility may have a payback of just 2.5 or 3 years at a facility with higher unit costs for energy."

 “G/BA expects the trend of rising water and sewer costs to continue,” says Doyle.
-"Price hikes not only reflect increasing costs to extract and treat the water, but also the fact that cash-strapped governmental entitites may view water as a revenue source."
+"Price hikes not only reflect increasing costs to extract and treat the water, but also the fact that cash-strapped governmental entitites may view water as a revenue source.
+Costs to upgrade or replace aging infrasructure are also contributing to escalating costs."

 The G/BA survey has provided a free annual benchmarking resource since its initial release in 1995.
 Hospitals are invited to participate without charge by submitting responses to a short list of questions.
-Information for this edition was provided by 121 hospitals located in Illinois (49), Wisconsin (25), Texas (20), Indiana (16), Louisiana (5), and several other states.
-G/BA is currently collecting information for the 2019 edition (2018 data).
+Information for this edition was provided by 121 hospitals located in Illinois (48), Wisconsin (18), Indiana (16), Michigan (15), Texas (13), and several other states.
+G/BA is currently collecting information for the 2020 edition (2010 data).

 Full results and analysis, as well as information about participating in the next survey, are available at the firm’s website.
-For additional information, contact Doyle (firstname.lastname@example.org) or Julie Higginbotham (email@example.com).
+For additional information, contact Dan Doyle or Julie Higginbotham.